Indrakens/garden-design-shop/README.md

  * Includes an introduction about the Garden Design Studio and services.

 ## About Page
-* Includes consultation description text and steps taken for designing the project.
+* Includes consultation description text and steps taken for the project.

 ## Email Us Page
 * Includes email form where users will be able to email for consultation.